entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 # Entando Hub

 An Entando Hub enables teams to share components across their organization and between Entando Applications.
-It can be installed in Entando 6.3.2 or higher and includes API-level integration with the Entando 7 App Builder.
+It can be installed in any Entando 7+ instance and includes API-level integration with the App Builder.

 Hub Features: